 cv2.destroyAllWindows()

-is a model already trained using lot of faces and non faces and lot of computing power.
-Training good models sometime takes days not hours.
-Thankfully above model is trained by Intel using lot of data.
-The model we are using here comes with the installation of OpenCv.
-Generally you can find those models at your opencv-installation-directory/share/OpenCV/haarcascades
+Next we are going to load the trained model. haarcascade_frontalface_default.xml is a model already trained using lots of faces and non-faces and lots of computing power.
+Training good models sometimes takes days not hours.
+Thankfully the above model is trained by Intel using lots of data.
+The model we are using here comes with the installation of OpenCV.
+Generally you can find those models at your opencv-installation-directory/share/OpenCV/haarcascades but this could differ depending on your OS and installation method.

-loop we are reading frame by frame.
-Then get given frame and convert into gray scale.
+Next in the while loop we are reading frame by frame.
+Then get the given frame and convert it into grayscale.

 gray = cv2.cvtColor(frame, cv2.COLOR_BGR2GRAY)

-A frame is a array of 3 matrices where each matrix is for the respective color blue, green, red.
-Did you noticed the revered order?
-In OpenCV default representation is BGR not RGB.
-In the above step we are converting it to gray scale image. gray
+A frame is an array of 3 matrices where each matrix is for the respective color blue, green, red.
+Did you notice the reversed order?
+In OpenCV the default representation is BGR not RGB.
+In the above step we are converting it to a grayscale image. gray is a single matrix now.

 faces = face_cascade.detectMultiScale(gray, 1.3, 5)